Los Errantes: France

 News of the political repression was not released until 2 July, when Alfonso XIII had already left the country.
 The police announced to the press that they had uncovered an assassination plot against the Spanish king and had arrested three Spaniards.
-That same day, Le Libertaire resumed publication, covering the political repression, the mass arrests and surveillance of anarchists, and the suppression of their own publication.
+That same day, Le Libertaire resumed publication, covering the political repression in detail.
 They also called for protests, demanding that the left-wing French government stop the planned deportation of Spanish anarchists.
 The Spanish embassy also released a statement announcing the arrest of the would-be assassins and thanking the French authorities for their cooperation.
-The Spanish embassy then began movements to demand the extradition of Los Errantes to Spain, although the ambassador himself questioned the viability of such a demand, due to the lack of popular support in France for the Spanish dictatorship.
+The Spanish embassy then began preparations to demand the extradition of Los Errantes to Spain, although the ambassador himself questioned the viability of such a demand, due to the lack of popular support in France for the Spanish dictatorship.
 He instead convinced the Argentine embassy to initiate extradition proceedings, believing it more likely for Argentina to succeed.
 Having now learned that Los Errantes had escaped to Paris, the Argentine government solicited information about the case, from which they discovered that they had escaped using Uruguayan passports.

-Argentine police arrested the Uruguayan anarchist Roberto Cotelo, a member of the Argentine Libertarian Alliance and a writer for El Libertario, whose name had been used on Durruti's false passport.
+Argentine police arrested the Uruguayan anarchist Roberto Cotelo, a writer for El Libertario, whose name had been used on Durruti's false passport.
 He confessed that, on 1 April, he had obtained a Uruguayan passport from the embassy in Buenos Aires and claimed that he had lost it only a few hours later.
-Cotelo remained in jail for two months, but through constant interrogations his story did not change, and a judge ordered his release due to an absence of evidence.
-Although the Argentine press and public had already grown critical of the police's campaign against the anarchists, President Marcelo Torcuato de Alvear dispatched police to Paris to secure thee extradition of Los Errantes.
+Cotelo remained in jail for two months, before a judge ordered his release due to an absence of evidence.
+Although the Argentine press and public had already grown critical of the police's campaign against the anarchists, President Marcelo Torcuato de Alvear dispatched police to Paris to secure the extradition of Los Errantes.
 The calls for extradition even drew criticism from sensationalist newspapers, including Crítica, which held that there was no evidence of the anarchists' involvement in the San Martín heist.